Sodagreen

+In 2020, because their "ex-mentor & agent" Lin Weizhe registered the "Sodagreen" trademark first, the band had to use the new name "魚丁糸" (a part of each of the three traditional Chinese characters for "Sodagreen 蘇打綠", literally meaning "fish nail spool") and the English name is Oaeen (also derived from the words "soda" and "green").
+On May 30 2022, the 18th anniversary of Sodagreen's debut, Lin Weizhe stated to give up the "Sodagreen" trademark rights, and Wu Qingfeng and other 5 team members took back the right to use the "Sodagreen" name.

 History

 Sodagreen was named by Shih, the band's leader at the time, and Wu, the lead vocalist.
 The band was originally named Soda (蘇打), but Shih preferred a name with three syllables.
-Wu then affixed the word green (綠), his favourite colour, behind Soda, completing the portmanteau.
+Wu then affixed the word green (綠), his favorite colour, behind Soda, completing the portmanteau.